mfumagalli/ImaGene/README.md

 # ImaGene

 **ImaGene** implements a supervised machine learning algorithm to predict natural selection and estimate selection coefficients from population genomic data.
+It can be used to estimate any parameter of interest from an evolutionary model.

-Specifically, it uses a convolutional neural network (CNN) which takes as input haplotypes for a population and locus of interest.
+**ImaGene** implements a convolutional neural network (CNN) which takes as input haplotypes of a _locus_ of interest for a population.
-It outputs confusion matrices as well as point estimates of the selection coefficient along with its posterior distribution and various metrics of confidence.
+It outputs confusion matrices as well as point estimates of the selection coefficient (or any parameter of interst) along with its posterior distribution and various metrics of confidence.

 ### Citation